 CX can directly impact your bottom line.
 Acquiring new customers is an expensive process, so it is important to retain your existing customers with positive experiences.
 You can even use these experiences for opportunities to stimulate incremental growth in your business with the use of events and campaigns as well as individual opportunities with cross and up-selling.

-Negative experiences can also have a huge impact on your business, especially in the digital arena.
+Negative customer experiences can also have a huge impact on your business, especially in the digital arena.
 With the advent of social media, customers now have an outlet to express their direct praise about a company as well as their complaints and negative feedback.
 This can affect your business by discouraging new customers from doing business with you and damaging your brand image.
 And keep in mind that customers are much more likely to share their bad experiences than they are to share the positive ones.

 It Focuses on Positive Experiences

 A positive CX encompasses a scenario where a customer walks away from every touchpoint with your brand satisfied.
 It results in a customer’s overall feeling of happiness toward your brand.